BY LAUREN MAULDIN

 For horse owners, this is as simple as watching your horse at the barn.
 Does he shuffle his legs around, walking lazily, or does he strut down to the ring like he’s proud of something?
 Does he take a deep breath when he’s happy?
 Do his eyes get big when you pull a treat out?
 Keep note of these little details, and try to write down the unique things that your horse does.
 As we know, they’re all individuals.

-For people who don’t have access to the real thing, spend some time watching YouTube videos about horses and riders.
+For essay writers who don’t have access to the real thing, spend some time watching YouTube videos about horses and riders.
 Avoid any type of TV show or movie, because those rarely get it right.
 Instead, try to find documentaries about real horses and riders.
 Better yet, ask a friend who rides what is special about their horse.
 Chances are, their face will light up and they’ll talk about their animal faster than you can write the details down.

 Be Careful of Your Terminology